 - Combine all the ingredients for the dressing in a small mason jar.
 Close with the lid and shake well.
 Let sit while cutting vegetables.

 - Preheat oven to 425 degrees F. Line a large baking sheet with parchment paper.

 - Place butternut squash, radishes and Brussels sprouts on the prepared baking sheet.
 Spread into an even layer.

-Shake the dressing and drizzle half of it over the butternut squash, radishes and Brussels sprouts.
+- Shake the dressing and drizzle half of it over the butternut squash, radishes and parsnip.
 Toss to coat and roast for about 15-20 minutes.